softlayer/jumpgate/developer-guide.md

          resp.body = {'versions': versions}
 {% endhighlight %}

-As with the driver above, we import a dispatcher, but notice that we're importing the `compute_dispatcher` (for Nova) and not the generic OpenStack one.
-We'll see why in a moment.

-Next, we start the class itself.
 Response handlers are plain objects and don't need to inherit from any particular class or interface.
 Per the [Compute API](http://api.openstack.org/api-ref-compute.html) documentation, we know that this endpoint handles the GET verb, so we create an `on_get()` function.
 This is how the [Falcon framework](http://falconframework.org) handles responses.
 The contents of the function are what we're going to do to serve this endpoint.
 This should look very similar to the sample within the API docs, though you'll see we've added the v1 support as we discussed and we're not hardcoding URLs.

 Because dispatchers handle endpoints, they also know how to build URLs.
 This is handy because it provides a level of abstraction between your driver and the OpenStack API itself so that if something changed in the future or Jumpgate switched hosts, you shouldn't need to change any of your driver code.
-To get the URL for a particular endpoint, call the `get_endpoint_url()` method on the appropriate dispatcher and pass in the Falcon request object and the identifier for the endpoint.
+To get the URL for a particular endpoint, call the `get_endpoint_url()` method on the dispatcher and pass in the Falcon request object and the identifier for the endpoint.
 If the endpoint's URL has variables within it (as a lot of the Nova compute endpoints do), you pass them in as keyword arguments.
 The only exception to this is the tenant ID, which we'll discuss later.
 Each dispatcher only knows about its own endpoints (they're contained as properties of the object), so you need to use the appropriate one when building your endpoint URL.

 The very last thing the function does is assign a body to the response object.
 This should conform to the expected format within the OpenStack API documentation.
 Assuming you provide a valid Python dictionary, Jumpgate will automatically JSON encode it for you.
 Note that the default status code is 200.
 If you need to assign a different status code, you should refer to the Falcon docs or look at the examples within the SoftLayer driver.